 Assistance in Medical Emergencies

+Your emergency contact should also be able to come to you relatively quickly and be easily accessible.
+In a medical event, whether life-threatening or not, every second may count.
 For example, if your emergency contact holds the medicine you need in case of a severe allergic reaction, how fast they get it to you is crucial.

-Communication with Medical Professionals
+Communication With Medical Professionals

-Your emergency contact relays important information to doctors, nurses, EMTs, or medical professionals who treat you while you’re incapacitated.
+Your emergency contact relays important information to doctors, nurses, EMTs, or other medical professionals who treat you while you’re incapacitated.

 They should be equipped with information regarding any allergies you have, medications you take, or past medical treatments.
 In an emergency, communicating this information to medical professionals is vital.